 Falls are a leading cause of serious injuries and fatalities that occur in the workplace.
-According to statistics published by the Bureau of Labor Statistics, there were 5,333 fatal work falls in 2019.
-The construction industry in particular experiences a large number of fall injuries and fatalities.
-The BLS estimates that in 2019 there were 25,460 cases of lost-time injuries due to falls in the construction industry.
+According to statistics published by the Bureau of Labor Statistics, there were 645 workplace fatalities due to falls to a lower level in 2020.
+The construction industry, in particular, experiences a large number of fall injuries and fatalities.

 What Causes Falls in the Workplace?

 The risk for falls is virtually present in every single workplace; however, the factors that can lead to a fall vary greatly.
 There are many specific unsafe acts by employees, as well as unsafe conditions that lead to fall incidents.
 Falls often result from a series of contributing factors.
 They are often the result of multiple unsafe conditions and unsafe actions combined.
 Because of this fact, it is important to look at unsafe conditions as well as unsafe actions to recognize hazardous situations when working at heights.

 - Damaged equipment (ladders, stairs, safety equipment, etc.)

 - Working at heights without fall protection or fall prevention methods in place

 Best Practices to Avoid Falls in the Workplace